PetarPeychev/sageleaf/README.md

 # Sageleaf

-Sageleaf is a static structurally-typed functional programming language with a "batteries-included" tooling approach.
-It's currently in the design phase, so this repository is mostly a collection of ideas and notes.
+Sageleaf is a procedural programming language with garbage collection, static types, null-safety, errors as values, algebraic data types and pattern matching.

 ---